Skip to main content

 The EEOC’s attempt at harmonization was swiftly challenged.
 In late 2016, the American Association of Retired Persons (AARP) filed a lawsuit, AARP v.
 EEOC, in the U.S. District Court for the District of Columbia.

 The core of AARP’s argument was that the EEOC had abandoned its statutory duty to protect employees by failing to provide a reasoned justification for how a 30% incentive ∞ which could amount to thousands of dollars in penalties for non participation ∞ could be considered “voluntary.”
-AARP contended that such a substantial financial penalty was inherently coercive, effectively forcing employees to disclose protected health and against their will.
+AARP contended that such a substantial financial penalty was inherently coercive, effectively forcing employees to disclose protected health and genetic information against their will.

 The lawsuit asserted that the EEOC’s decision to simply align with the ACA’s standard was arbitrary and capricious, as the ACA’s goals of cost containment do not override the ADA’s primary mandate of preventing discrimination and ensuring genuine employee choice.